climberig/climberig.github.io/skills.md

 into my dream university without any tests (I won their math competition).
 I could select any faculty/specialty I wanted (I chose math).
 9 months 1 day later, I went to play soccer with my friends.

+* **English, 2005**

+Summer 2005.
+I passed my university finals early because I was about to go to USA.
+For the first time.
+I was going to work in a restaurant as an international exchange student.
+My goal was very simple.
+I wanted to make enough money to buy a laptop.
+Wouldn't it be cool if I could just write code anywhere?
+Even in my grandmother's village!
+I worked 14 hours every day that summer, bought the best laptop on the market and came back home very happy (and very tired).
+I had a problem though.
+I could barely speak and understand english.
+I really wanted to come back next summer to see all my new friends but I would like to have a meaningful conversation with them.
+The plan was simple.
+I would watch my favourite movies in english with english subtitles.
+I would lookup the words in the dictionary and learn them.
+Then I'd watch it again and again until I could completely understand it.
+It was very motivating.
+Every time I watched it, I could understand a lot more.
+What sounded like gibberish yesterday was perfectly clear today.
+I could not stop.
+I came back the next summer in the same restaurant.
+I could communicate with my friends, no problem.
+I was even able to help my boss communicate with other international students.
+I made more friends, had more fun, made even more money and bought a better laptop (gave the old one to my younger brother).

 * **Rock Climbing, 2012**

 Growing up, I had climbed all the trees in my grandmother's village and I could easily do 20 pullups, so when my friend took me rock climbing I thought I'd climb the rocks with no problem.
 I was wrong.